MKLab-ITI/hugomklab/content/publications/2025-04-09-ti-gen-a-framework-for-generating-stix-2-1-compliant-cti-using-generative-ai.md

 ---
 <!--StartFragment-->

-A. Papoutsis, A. Dimitriadis, D. Kavalieros, T. Tsikrika, S. Vrochidis, I. Kompatsiaris, "CTI-GEN: A Framework for Generating STIX 2.1 Compliant CTI Using Generative AI.", in Proceedings of the 2025 IEEE International Conference on Cyber Security and Resilience (IEEE CSR 2025), pp. 334-341, Crete, Greece, 4 - 6 August, 2025.
+A. Papoutsis, A. Dimitriadis, I. Koritsas, D. Kavalieros, T. Tsikrika, S. Vrochidis, I. Kompatsiaris, "RuleXploit: A Framework for Generating Suricata Rules from Exploits Using Generative AI.", in Proceedings of the 2025 IEEE International Conference on Cyber Security and Resilience (IEEE CSR 2025), pp. 267-274, Crete, Greece, 4 - 6 August, 2025.

 <!--EndFragment-->